alfazet/audioleaf/README.md

 ## Installation

-Install from cargo using `cargo install audioleaf`.
+Install from cargo with `cargo install audioleaf`.
 Make sure that the directory with cargo binaries (by default `$HOME\.cargo\bin`) is added to your PATH.

+For users of Arch-based distros, audioleaf is available as a [package in the AUR](https://aur.archlinux.org/packages/audioleaf).

 ## Usage